petergridge/irrigation_component_V3/README.md

 The rain sensor is implemented as a binary_sensor, this allows practically any combination of sensors to suspend the irrigation.

-Additionally being implemented as a switch you can start a program manually or using an automation.
+Implemented as a switch you can start a program manually or using an automation.

 Only one program can run at a time to prevent multiple solenoids being activated.
 If program start times result in an overlap the running program will be stopped.